 The next event of the competition requires the robot to lift a weight of the team's choosing as high as possible.
 This event is scored according to the product of the mass lifted and the height lifted.
 However, a flat 50 cm is subtracted from any measured height which the robot can lift the weight.
-This forces the team to attempt to start the lift at as high of a height as possible in order to minimize the score lost.
+This is, not coincidentally, the maximum robot height allowable in the completion.
+This forces the team to attempt to start the lift at as high of a height as possible in order to minimize score.
 The weight being lifted must be in the form of a rectangular prism with no gripping or holding features whatsoever.

-While preparing for this event, the team is taking the approach of lifting a very heavy weight a short to medium distance.
+While preparing for this event, the team is taking the approach of lifting as heavy of a weight as possible a short to medium distance.
 In order to maximize the amount of weight the robot will be lifting, the team will be filling rectangular containers with fine, lead shot, typically used in shotgun shells.
 This will allow a maximization of empty space as each rectangular prism can be of arbitrary size and filled to capacity with lead such that virtually all of the unused space in the robot is filled with lead.
+In the event that cost constraints prevent the use of lead shot, other options, such as wet sand, are equally viable.

-To perform the lift itself, the selected method is using a device known as an air jack.
+To perform the lift itself, the team decided to use a device known as an air jack.
 These are pneumatically-powered devices capable of exerting very large lifting forces at a very low operating psi.
 The particular jack that is under consideration for buying is capable of lifting 1.5 tons to a height of about